collective-soundworks/collective-soundworks.github.io/tutorials/step-sequencer.md

 ## Registering the plugins

-Now that our state is set up, let's install and configure our different plugins
+Now that our state is set up, let's install and configure our different plugins.

 First let's register the plugins in the server side: